ivalentinee/ecto_searcher/README.md

 EctoSearcher is an attempt to bring dynamicly built queries (hello [Ransack](https://github.com/activerecord-hackery/ransack)) to the world of [Ecto](https://github.com/elixir-ecto/ecto).

-If you plan on using this library you probably shouldn't.

-If something doesn't work that's your problem, mkay?

-~~No tests~~ Some tests, ~~no real-world usage~~ well works in production.
-Let's hope this piece of _software_ won't destroy you database.

 ## Installation

 Add `ecto_searcher` from github to your mix.ex deps: